wesleytian/wesleytian.com/posts/startup.md

 draft: true
 ---

 This is the other side of the coin to Chip Huyen's recent blog post, *7 reasons **not to** join a startup and 1 reason **to***.
-The goal of my post isn't to negate everything that she's said but instead offer a balance to her perspective–one more optimistic than the norm in the startup world.
+My goal isn't to negate everything that she's said but instead offer a balance to her perspective–one more optimistic than the norm in the startup world.
 You'll notice that I haven't responded directly to everything that Chip because I do, in fact, think most of what Chip said is valid.
 It's just a bit one-sided.
-Hopefully by reading both of our posts, you'll get a more complete sense of what working at a startup is like.
+Hopefully, by reading both of our posts, you'll get a more complete sense of what working at a startup is like.
 You can find her post [here](https://huyenchip.com/2021/02/27/why-not-join-a-startup.html).

 ### Table of Contents
 7 reasons to join a startup